 I had a great time presenting and taking part in the Flutter Developers Charlotte meetup last night.
 My talk was on the work I am doing around Flutter, Firebase, and Decoupled Drupal.
 Thanks to everyone who made it out and I appreciate the chance to share and learn!

-After two successful Charlotte Drupal Drive-in events in 2014 and 2015, the Charlotte Drupal User Group (CharDUG) is bringing it back on March 3rd, 2018.
+After three successful Charlotte Drupal Drive-in events in 2014, 2015, and 2018, the Charlotte Drupal User Group (CharDUG) is bringing it back on March 2nd, 2019.
 The format of the event is unconference style, allowing for a relaxed atmosphere where beginner and seasoned Drupalers alike are able discuss their projects, ideas, and ask questions.

 Whether you want to discuss your projects with others, have an impromptu talk you would like to give, or a polished slide-deck presentation, you will be given the chance to pitch your idea(s).
 Once the pitches are made, every attendee will get to vote on the ones they find most interesting.
 This setup makes the event informal, the schedule fluid, and the topics dynamic.
 Most of all we have a lot of fun!

 While Drupal is the focus, we will also welcome talks on other topics!